City of Ottawa under pressure to cover costly bill for paramedic calls | CBC News

 She said she hopes the meeting will lead to a common strategy going forward to get either Ottawa or the province, or both, to reconcile the unplanned expenses.

+When the obligation was dropped, the province said it would cover 50 per cent of the operating costs of municipal paramedic services.

-In a written statement, Ottawa's paramedic chief Pierre Poirier pointed to the fact Ottawa is not legally obliged to reimburse neighbouring paramedic services, and those municipalities are required to respond to calls outside their respective regions.
+In a written statement, Ottawa Paramedic Service Chief Pierre Poirier pointed to the fact Ottawa is not legally obliged to reimburse neighbouring paramedic services, and those municipalities are required to respond to calls outside their respective regions.

 "We thank the various local paramedic services that provide paramedic care to our residents," he wrote.